Set up the Tableau Add-On for Google Workspace

 Configure your Tableau site

-The first time you open the Tableau add-on, you'll be prompted to add a Site Configuration.
-This is where you specify the Tableau site that you want to integrate with Google Workspace.
+The first time you open the Tableau add-on, you're prompted to add a site configuration.
+Use this setting to specify the Tableau Cloud site that you want to integrate with Google Workspace.

 | Property | Description |